oliveryehlik/oliveryehlik/README.md

 - 👀 I’m interested in web3, applied ethics, climate, and much more!
 - 🌱 I’m currently building a solarpunk future with the Dream DAO.
 - 💞️ I’m looking to collaborate on regenerating the world through storytelling.
-- 📫 reach me on Twitter @oliveryehlik
+- 📫 reach me on Telegram @oliveryehlik

 <!---
 oliveryehlik/oliveryehlik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.